gradha/gradha.github.io/src/articles/42-jetbrains-backs-off-on-kotlin-native-memory-model-android-devs-too-stupid-to-learn-new-tricks.rst

 say its **thanks** to the Global Interpreter Lock that Python is so popular.
 You know, like:

-- *"Oh my God, look at this sweet code"*
+- *"Oh my God, look at this sweet Python code"*
 - *"Yeah, pretty"*
-- *"Look at this other language, ugh"*
+- *"Look at this other language though, ugh"*
-- *"Yuck, so bad, it doesn't lock your runtime performance to a single thread"*
+- *"Yuck, so bad, it doesn't tie your runtime performance to a single thread like JavaScript?"*
-- *"Disgusting"*
+- *"The horror"*

 Man, imagine if we had some sort of Virtual Machine which allowed different threads to **not** have a Global Virtual Machine Lock and `somebody implemented